Itzskade/Piscine_42Barcelona/README.md

 - 🕐 Open 24/7 for students
 - 👥 Collaborative learning with no traditional instruction
-- 🎮 Gamified curriculum with level progression
+- 🎮 Gamified course structure with progression through levels
 - 💸 Free access, no prior academic requirements
 - 🌍 Campuses all over the world
 - 📁 Projects graded by peer evaluation